IBM/telco-network-cloud-drivers/content/installation/lm/production/configuration/external-ldap.md

 weight: 70
 ---

-Telco Network Cloud Orchestration (TNCO) makes use of LDAP as its user store for secure access.
+Telco Network Cloud Orchestration (TNC-O) makes use of LDAP as its user store for secure access.
 It is configured by default to connect to the OpenLDAP service which is part of installation.
 Is is possible to disable this installation of this OpenLDAP service, and to connect to an external LDAP implementation.
 This includes support for Active Directory.

 # Configuring an External LDAP Server

-To use an LDAP Server other than the pre-configured OpenLDAP instance which comes as part of the TNCO installation, follow these steps.
+To use an LDAP Server other than the pre-configured OpenLDAP instance which comes as part of the TNC-O installation, follow these steps.

 ## Disable Installation and Set Up of OpenLDAP